-Leo Varadkar’s statement says it’s to help “some businesses that aren’t eligible for existing grants, largely due to the fact that the premises they operate from have not been closed to the public” and he includes wholesalers, suppliers, caterers, office-based businesses and events companies down 75% or more in turnover in the examples that he gives.
+Leo Varadkar’s statement says it’s to help “some businesses that aren’t eligible for existing grants, largely because the premises they operate from have not been closed to the public” and he includes wholesalers, suppliers, caterers, office-based businesses, and events companies down 75% or more in turnover in the examples that he gives.

 The Scheme will be administered by the Local Authorities.

 Details of the scheme have now issued and the following is taken from the Department of Enterprise, Trade and Employment website:

 Applications for Phase 1 of the Small Business Assistance Scheme for COVID (SBASC) are now open.
 The applications should be made to your Local Authority.
 The closing date for receipt of applications is 21 April 2021.

 SBASC gives grants to businesses who are not eligible for the Government’s COVID Restrictions Support Scheme (CRSS), the Fáilte Ireland Business Continuity grant, or other direct sectoral grant schemes.
 This scheme aims to help businesses with their fixed costs, for example, rent, utility bills, security.

 A payment grant of €4,000 is available for the first quarter of this year.
 A decision on payment for the second quarter of this year will be made in due course.
 To qualify for the scheme, enterprises must have: